-If you are interested in adopting an animal, Let us know.
-Recently we’ve changed our rules and you will no longer NEED to be a member of MAHS to adopt an animal, although it is highly recommended.
+If you are interested in adopting an animal, let us know.
+You do not NEED to be a member of MAHS to adopt an animal, although it is highly recommended.
 This gives you access to continued knowledge and a resource to ask anything you need to best take care of your new pet.
 Members in good standing, however, will get preference in adoptions if multiple people apply.
-The first thing you need to do if you want to adopt an animal is fill out an adoption application, which can be found here > ADOPTION APPLICATION <.
+The first thing you need to do if you want to adopt an animal is fill out an adoption application, which can be found here > MAHS Adoption Application<.
 If that application is accepted, you must pay the adoption fee and then schedule to pick the animal up.
 Adoption applications can be picked up at the monthly meetings, or e-mailed to you.
-To see the animal in person, please e-mail our Adoption Coordinator at adoptions.MAHS@gmail.com to have them bring it to the next MAHS meeting.
+To see the animal in person, please e-mail our Adoption Coordinator at email@example.com to have them bring it to the next MAHS meeting.
 Below are some of the animals for adoption, and some that have already found happy homes!

 Animals up for Adoption:

 This young savannah monitor was brought to us by a member that wanted to find it a new forever home.
 It is unsexed and is still very young.
 It is a feisty little monitor, but with regular handling, it will calm down and make an amazing pet!
 SM-042213